Sanket-Kayastha/My-Notes/README.md

 This project is a fully fledge note taking website that is built by using HTML, CSS as frontend only.
-And Python(Flask) are used as backend.
+And Python(Flask) , werkzeug_security and flask login for authentication and Flask Flash to display the authentication message's are used as backend.

 I host this project on by using "render".
 The project is available on  https://my-notes-1-am71.onrender.com/